MasaCMS/documentation/06_deprecations/03_mura_deprecations.md

 # Mura Deprecation
 Following is a list of files and functions that already have been deprecated in Mura and are inhered by Masa CMS.
-Please check which applied to your situation and update you code accordingly.
+Please check which applies to your situation and update your code accordingly.
 No warnings are logged for these existing deprecations.

 ## CFML